Lzwk16/project-submissions/project-3/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project 3: Web APIs & NLP Classification of SubReddit Posts

-### Description

-In week four we've learned about a few different classifiers.
-In week five we'll learn about webscraping, APIs, and Natural Language Processing (NLP).
-This project will put those skills to the test.

 ## Problem Statement:

 Singapore has recently lifted all its Covid-19 pre-departure testing in Feb 2023 as part of the big move to lift its remaining border measures at the end of the pandemic.
 As a Data Analyst hired by a local travel agency, we are tasked to research on some of the latest popular travel destinations in order to assist the marketing and operations team in their campaign to promote tour package services in these countries for the upcoming 2023 Travel Fair.
 In order to ensure a successful campaign, we would need to gather essential reviews on the latest hit attractions that are currently trending among Singaporeans.
 Our preliminary research studies have shown that Japan and Thailand have emerged as one of the top few holiday destinations for Singaporeans.
 In this project, we will be attempting to build a binary classifer model that can correctly categorise these reviews into both countries.